Previous | Contents | Index | Next

 If you have host keys available in the common

 kh2reg.py to convert them to a Windows .REG file, which can be installed ahead of time by double-clicking or using

-If someone else wants to use bits of PuTTY in the process of writing a Windows SSH server, they'd be perfectly welcome to of course, but I really can't see it being a lot less effort for us to do that than it would be for us to write a server from the ground up.
-We don't have time, and we don't have motivation.
+If someone else wants to use this as a basis for writing a general-purpose SSH server, they'd be perfectly welcome to of course; but we don't have time, and we don't have motivation.
 The code is available if anyone else wants to try it.

-Until recently, this was a limitation of the file transfer protocols: the SCP and SFTP protocols had no notion of transferring a file in anything other than binary mode.
+This was a limitation of the file transfer protocols as originally specified: the SCP and SFTP protocols had no notion of transferring a file in anything other than binary mode.
 (This is still true of SCP.)